 5. Pippa Park Raises Her Game

 Pippa Park Raises Her Game is a realistic basketball romance retelling.
 The story is about a young Korean woman.
 She’s a middle schooler, and she has sufficient basketball skills to have her recruited to a private school.
 However, she does not feel like she belongs there.
 Her family is working class.
 Her mom lives in Korea.
 She lives with her sister and her sister’s husband.
-Her sister owns a laundromat, and Pippa herself helps out in that laundry mat.
-So when she goes to a private school full of incredibly wealthy students, she feels disappointed.
+Her sister owns a laundromat, and Pippa helps in that laundry mat.
+So, when she goes to a private school whole of incredibly wealthy students, she feels disappointed.

 At the advice of an article, Pippa finds in 17 magazines.
 As readers, we know that this will not go well for Pippa.
 It’s a matter of how bad and when.
 If you notice on the cover, you can see there’s a basketball, and Pippa does play basketball.
 That’s what interests me in the book.
 Female Sports is all about it, but it’s not a big part of this book.